Decriminalization and expungement

 Decriminalization: Decriminalization occurs when the penalties for drug possession, consumption, and/or low-level sales are removed or significantly reduced.
 For cannabis-related charges, decriminalization efforts typically reduce felonies to misdemeanors and jail time is replaced with a small fine.

-Expungement: Expungement is when criminal and arrest records are sealed or destroyed.
+Expungement: Expungement is when criminal and arrest records are destroyed from the public record.
 An expungement is the equivalent of acting as if the criminal conviction never occurred.
-Expungement proceedings occur at the state and local level, and each jurisdiction has different eligibility requirements, application procedures, and processes for carrying out expungement orders.1
+The majority of expungement proceedings occur at the state and local level, and each jurisdiction has different eligibility requirements, application procedures, and processes for carrying out expungement orders.

 Why do decriminalization and expungement matter?